 - You may log into Canvas with your University NetID and Password.

 - How do I access my courses?

 - Courses you register for on NEST are automatically populated to your Canvas dashboard.
-Courses are automatically added to your Canvas dashboard every 24 hours.
+Courses are automatically added to your Canvas dashboard every 4 to 6 hours.

 While Information Technology makes all courses available three business days prior to the start of the semester, please note instructors reserve the right to publish and unpublish courses on their own.

 - Are Canvas Guides available?